 “I have been on psilocybin, thanks to my experience with cancer and other life traumas, which lead to severe anxiety issues.
 I, however, have no iota of regret about this decision.

 I couldn’t sleep, I couldn’t work.
 I was generally fidgety and scared.
 I once read an article on Facebook, which described how a man who suffered from Generalised Anxiety Disorder was cured with the help of psilocybin, or magic mushroom as it is popularly called.
 I poured the internet for more information on the benefits and potential risks involved with psilocybin.

 The healing effects of Psilocybin, also rightly known as magic mushrooms, cannot be overemphasized.
-This is evidenced by the engaging testimonials we have received from some of our customers who have tasted the world of microdosing and are full of positive testimonies.
+This is evidenced by the engaging testimonials from some of our customers who have tasted the world of microdosing and are full of positive testimonies.
 You might find the concept of Psilocybin, its evolutionary trend, and health benefits a little confusing.
 This article aims to bring clarity to these confusing concepts by providing information on Psilocybin and how it may be of benefit to you.

 What is Microdosing?

 Microdosing is a relatively new phenomenon that entails ingesting minimal dosages of psychedelic substances, insufficient to cause a “trip”, but instead allows a person to stay calm, motivated, and focused, but does not create drunkenness or a noticeable shift in awareness.